 Courts may be persuaded to modify a child custody order when there is a material change in circumstances that could substantially affect a child’s best interests, such as a parent’s critically ill health, an abusive relationship, a child’s particular difficulties or needs or a proposed relocation of the child over a considerable distance.
 We have a strong record of success, whether we’re convincing a court to make or resist a custody modification.

 Our track record in sole custody cases

-- We have prevailed against all odds on custody cases where the forensic psychiatrist and the law guardian both were against our client.
+- Against all odds in custody cases where the forensic psychiatrist and the law guardian both were against our client.

-- We have won custody for people who did not fit the traditional model of a custodial parent.
+- Custody for people who did not fit the traditional model of a custodial parent.

-- We have won custody for disabled parents with impaired abilities.
+- Custody for disabled parents with impaired abilities.

-- We have won custody for men and women with allegedly sordid backgrounds.
+- Custody for men and women with allegedly sordid backgrounds.

-- We have won custody for parents who needed to keep their children safe from the other parent who was abusive, neglectful or simply a bad parent.
+- Custody for parents who needed to keep their children safe from the other parent who was abusive, neglectful or simply a bad parent.

 Hire winning lawyers.
 Don't wait.
 Call us now.

 Children grow up quickly.
 If you lose custody, for all purposes, you lose everything.
-Contact Bryan L. Salamone & Associates, P.C. online for a free initial consultation with our skilled custody attorneys.
+Contact Bryan L. Salamone & Associates, P.C. online for a free initial consultation with a skilled Suffolk County child custody attorney or Nassau County child custody lawyer.
 If your case is urgent, do not email.
 Call us immediately at 1.631.479.3839.